xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 delta_temp is the temperature difference between target temp and room temp (25 degree C).

-You can decide to edit the temperature by pressing [t] or continue as room temperature [c].
+Users can decide whether to edit the temperature by keyboard operation [t] or to continue as room temperature using keyboard operation [c].

-If you choose to edit the temperature (for example, for the purpose of selecting a correct condition matching your reaction), you will then see:
+To edit the temperature:

 ```
 t